-The following are fees for special services; the rates shown are correct at the time of printing, but are subject to change without notice.
+The following are fees for special services; the rates for 2003/2004 were not known at the time of printing and are subject to change without notice.
+Refer to www.registrar.ualberta.ca/fees for 2003/2004 fees.

 Examination and examination-related fees (see §23.5):